MridulSheikh/MridulSheikh/README.md

 ### Hi there 👋, My name is Mridul Sheikh
 #### Full stack developer (MERN)

-Mridul Sheikh has been involved in web development for over 4 months.
-He lives in Munshiganj district in the Bangladesh Dhaka division.
+Mridul Sheikh is a student of class 12 in sreenagar govt. collage.
+He lives in  Munshiganj district and Dhaka division in Bangladesh.
 Currently, his most preferred language is JavaScript.
+Apart from that, he has done demo projects with React, MongoDB, Express, Bootstrap, firebase.
 He is currently trying to get an internship at the company.
-Main purpose is to work with web-programming technology And improve her skills.
+The main purpose is to work with web-programming technology And improve her skills.

 Skills:  REACT / JS / HTML / CSS/ EXPRESS/ MONGODB